Case Converter

 • Alternating and Inverse — useful for undoing an accidental Caps Lock, or adding playful emphasis to social captions and informal copy.

-Who uses this case converter (and why)
+Who uses this online case converter – and why

 Different teams land here with slightly different goals, but the problem is always the same: inconsistent text.
 Writers and editors fix pasted content from drafts or CMS exports, content teams standardize headings before publishing, and developers normalize identifiers across repos.
 The tool splits mixed inputs on spaces, underscores, dashes, and even camelCase boundaries, then rebuilds clean output in the style you choose.